unity-cn/CustomAnimationTools/README.md

 # CustomAnimationTools

-Fix rotation interpolation of constant.
-Unity 5.5
+Fix rotation interpolation of constant on Unity 2018.4.0f1

-This tool only support *.anim file, not support FBX file.

-1.Open you animtion in Unity Animtion Window

-2.Select a key frame in curve, and set tangent to constant, the key frame which you want constant.
+You can select *.anim file or select animation clips of FBX.

-3.select animtion in Project window
+1.select animtion in Project window

-4.click AnimationTool->ProcessRotationInterpolationForConstant
+2.click AnimationTool->ProcessRotationInterpolationForConstant

-5.Done.

-About this demo.

-test_interpolation.anim doesn't expect when playing.

-test_ok.anim is processed from test_interpolation.anim.
+3.Done.